LocalCoinIS/how.bitshares.works/docs/user_guide/accounts/vesting_balances.rst

 Vesting Balances
 ===================

-In LocalCoin 2.0, some balances are vesting over time.
+In LocalCoin, some balances are vesting over time.
 This feature has been introduced initially in LocalCoin 1 when merging several blockchain businesses into one blockchain.

 Now, we make even more use of this functionality in such that an accounts income in form of